B. Montgomery Pettitt, PhD

 Tel: (409) 772-0723

 The research in my laboratory involves work in the areas of : (1) Biochemistry, (2) Chemical Physics/Physical Chemistry and (3) Computer Science.
 In particular, I am interested in

-- Effects of anisotropic environments on DNA and Proteins: Tethering biomolecules to surfaces characterizes a wide variety of biotechnological devices including microarrays, nano beads, next generation sequencing etc. However the effects of electric fields, solvent gradients and density waves near surfaces has a profound effect on conformation and binding.
+The electric fields, solvent gradients and density waves near surfaces have profound effects on conformation and binding.
 Both theoretical and simulation methods are being developed to address these problems.